• Skip to primary navigation

 Step 3 - In a small to medium saucepan, melt the butter and sugar over low heat, stirring until all the sugar has dissolved.
 Once the sugar has dissolved the butter will have a bit of a thicker texture.
 Then add the chopped dates, stir and slowly bring to a boil and cook for about 3 minutes.

-Date Slice Step 3 - Melted Butter and Sugar
+Step 3 - Butter melted in saucepan.

-Date Slice Step 3 - Cooked Date Mixture
+Step 3 - Cooked date mixture.

 Step 4 - Remove the date mixture from the heat, toss in the vanilla and salt, mixing through.
 Then add in the biscuit chunks and stir through until the biscuits are covered with the date mixture.
 Cover every biscuit chunk with the date mixture.

-Step 5 - Press the warm mixture into the loaf pan, flatten out using the back of a spoon or offset spatula.
+Step 5 - Press the warm mixture into the loaf pan, and flatten it out using the back of a spoon or offset spatula.
 Keep in mind that the mixture is still hot and will transfer heat through any metal.

-Sprinkle the coconut over the top, and press the coconut into the top of the mixture.
+Step 6 - Sprinkle the coconut over the top, and press the coconut into the top of the mixture.
 Allow the slice to cool on the kitchen counter for about 30 minutes before placing it in the fridge to set for 3 to 4 hours.

-Step 6 - Allow the slice (date fingers or Dadelvingers) to come to room temperature for about 20 minutes before slicing and serving.
+Step 7 - Allow the slice (date fingers or Dadelvingers) to come to room temperature for about 20 minutes before slicing and serving.
 This recipe makes about 20 date fingers.

 Storage